 - Note Duration – The Different Types of Musical Notes (Music Theory Lesson)

 - Practical Musical Analysis: First Steps in Learning New Music

 - TABs to Notation: How To Bridge the Gap

-- The 8 Most Common Rhythms (and how to simplify tricky rhythms)
+- The 8 Most Common Rhythm Patterns (and how to simplify a tricky rhythm)